San Marcos Growers LogoSan Marcos Growers

 This plant was originally described in as Eugenia smithii by the French botanist Jean Louis Marie Poiret in 1789 and the recent nomenclatural treatment has returned it to this name but since it has long been known as Acmena smithii we continue to use this name so not to confuse or customers or out staff.
 We have grown this tree on and off since our nursery was founded in 1979 and there are several very nice specimens of Acmena smithii in Santa Barbara and one city block (300 West Arrellaga) has it on both sides as street trees.
 The seed for our crops came from one of these trees.

-This information about Acmena smithii displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Acmena smithii displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]